TMD20/PT-Muxer/README.md

 This may change base on the site specific but some general rules are

-- If you pass --sublang as a argument languages will appear in the order that you write.
-Meaning English may not be the first Track language
+- If you pass --sublang as a argument languages will be looked at in the order that you write.
+Meaning English may not be the first Track language.
-- If --sublang argument is not passed then tracks will appear in alphabetical order, the imdb langauges have no effect
+- If --sublang argument is not passed then tracks will be looked at in alphabetical order, the imdb langauges have no effect.
+English will also be the first language in the enabled sub section.
+- Given the order subs will be added to the enabled sub section, based on either order that you pass or alphabetically order.
-- Every English Subtitle will be added
+- Every English Subtitle will be added to the enabled sub section
 - For other Languages only the first track will be added. --sortpref has no effect, this is only based on the order of the track
-- English Track Will come first